pschlatt1/SyEM_example/README.md

 # SyEM example
 Implementation of the divergence-free Synthetic Eddy Method in [Nek5000](https://nek5000.mcs.anl.gov/).

-This repo is an example applied to a straight pipe.
+This repository is an example applied to a straight pipe.

 Developed by<br />
 Jacopo Canton - jcanton@mech.kth.se<br />